giantswarm/docs/src/content/guides/fine-tuning-upgrade-disruption-on-aws/index.md

 tags: ["recipe"]
 ---

-# Fine-tuning upgrade distruption on AWS
+# Fine-tuning upgrade disruption on AWS

 Giant Swarm release `12.7.0` allows a configuration of [AWS CloudFormation UpdatePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) parameters to have better control over the updates of a tenant cluster.
 This feature is currently in an `alpha` state.